skycoin/skywire/cmd/apps/skysocks/README.md

 $ ./skywire-visor skywire2.json
 ```

-You should be able to connect to a secondary node via `curl`:
+You should be able to connect to a secondary visor via `curl`:

 ```sh
 $ curl -v -x socks5://123456:@localhost:1080 https://api.ipify.org